USAFA-ECE/ece383/_sources/Assignments/lab3.md

 - The XIL in and out functions are either 8-bit, 16-bit, or 32-bit [like Xil_Out16(exWraddr, i)], while you have some lab2 values that are different sizes (like trigvolt is 10-bits), so you may need to append bits in your VHDL code to make them match

 - Do not doing anything "slow" inside your ISR or while you are polling the samples into the array.
 Printf() is very slow.
 Also, writing your array_L values to the BRAM is very slow.
 So write your values from the Array_L to the BRAM in a different "for loop" than the route that grabs your samples from the audio codec into the Array_L.
+Along with this, you should make sure that new interrupt requests are not triggering while you're serving the current interrupt.

 ## 🚚 Deliverables